Irresistible (Steve Harley & Cockney Rebel song)

 "Irresistible" is a song written and recorded by British singer-songwriter Steve Harley.
-It was released three times as a single; the first being in 1985 as a non-album single under his band's name Steve Harley & Cockney Rebel In 1986, a remixed version of the song was released by Harley as a solo single in the UK, and in 1992, he re-released this version as a single in Europe from his solo album Yes You Can.
+It was released three times as a single; the first being in 1985 as a non-album single under his band's name Steve Harley & Cockney Rebel.
+In 1986, a remixed version of the song was released by Harley as a solo single in the UK, and in 1992, he re-released this version as a single in Europe from his solo album Yes You Can.
 "Irresistible" was written by Harley and produced by English producer Mickie Most.

-1985 version

 Background

 "Irresistible" was first performed live at Steve Harley & Cockney Rebel's concert at Camden Palace, London, in December 1984.
 The concert was recorded for a TV broadcast and was released on VHS as Live from London in 1985.
 This performance of "Irresistible" used lead guitar as a more dominant instrument and featured a verse that was not included in the studio version.

 Harley originally offered "Irresistible" to Rod Stewart.
-The singer expressed an interest in recording it, but knowing how keen Harley was for a hit of his own, he ultimately encouraged Harley to record it himself in the hope that it would put him back in the charts.
+The singer expressed an interest in recording it but, knowing how keen Harley was for a hit of his own, he ultimately encouraged Harley to record it himself in the hope that it would put him back in the charts.
 In a 1985 interview, Harley commented, "I think it's gonna be a single, it's the one Rod's gone away with.
 [He] wants it as a single, but I want it, I think it's my new 'Make Me Smile'.
-I think it's a hit [for] anybody.
+I think it [could be] a hit [for] anybody.
 I'm not boasting, I just believe that."

-After signing a five-album recording contract with Mickie Most's label RAK, Harley recorded "Irresistible" in 1985 with Most at the producer's helm.
+After signing a three-album recording contract with Mickie Most's label RAK, Harley recorded "Irresistible" in 1985 with Most at the producer's helm.
 It featured Harvey Hinsley on guitar, Adrian Lee on keyboards and Mark Brzezicki of Big Country on drums.
 Harley told the Daily Mirror in 1985, "I wrote the song for Rod Stewart, but when he heard it he told me it was so good I should do it myself.
 So I did."

 "Irresistible" was released in May 1985 as Harley's debut single for RAK.
 It peaked at number 81 in the UK Singles Chart and remained in the top 100 for five weeks.
 Speaking of the song to the Newcastle Journal in 1985, Harley said, "'Irresistible' is pure me.
 The more I hear it, the more I'm proud of it.
 It has got its own sound."